cdk8s-team/cdk8s/docs/get-started/python.md

 ### Initial setup
 To get setup, follow these general steps:

-1. To begin, you’ll need a development environment with pipenv 2018.11.26+ installed.
+1. To begin, you’ll need pipenv 2018.11.26+ installed.
 If you’re not familiar with this setup, use these instructions to [setup pipenv](https://pipenv.pypa.io/en/latest/install/).

 ### Install the CLI
 To initialize a cdk8s project and auto-generate Kubernetes manifests based on our code, we need the cdk8s CLI: